 A recent study released by the King’s College London and UK100 analyses air pollution data from nine major cities in the UK, namely, London, Birmingham, Bristol, Derby, Liverpool, Manchester, Nottingham, Oxford, and Southampton.
 This research is due to be published next month and it analyses air pollution and the impacts it has on public health across nine different cities in the UK.

 The data suggest that on days with higher air pollution levels across the nine major cities, there was also an increase in out-of-hospital cardiac arrests and hospital admissions for asthma attacks or strokes, in both children and adults.
-Specifically, the data reveals that on days with higher levels of air pollution, there was an additional 124 out-of-hospital cardiac arrests and 424 hospital admissions for asthma and stroke over the year.
+Specifically, the data reveals that on days with higher levels of air pollution, there were an additional 124 out-of-hospital cardiac arrests and 424 hospital admissions for asthma and stroke over the year.

 The effects of air pollution are coherent and it has triggered a warning from the head of the NHS, Simon Stevens, who stated: “air pollution is now causing thousands of strokes, cardiac arrests and asthma attacks, so it’s clear that the climate emergency is in fact also a health emergency”.
 In addition, the Mayor of London, Sadiq Khan had said that it “is a public health crisis”.